moebius5/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

 *TODO:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation
+>> saved as './answer-img/kubectl-get-all-monitoring.png'

 ## Setup the Jaeger and Prometheus source
 *TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.
+>> saved as './answer-img/grafana-prom-jaeger-datasource-added.png'

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.
+>> saved as './answer-img/basic-dashboard-prometheus-as-ds.png'

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.